Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Experiments

-We evaluate both training and inference throughput.
+\textbf{Throughput Benchmarks:} In Appendix~\ref{sec:appendix_training_speeds}, we evaluate both training and inference throughput, and FLOPs.
 For training, we use identical conditions across models (same data pipeline, optimizer, BF16 precision, sequence length 256, batch sizes 32 and 128).
-ProtoT achieves 25.2 and 7.6 it/s (batch 32/128), outperforming Mamba (11.9 and 3.2 it/s) and DeltaNet (3.5 and 1.8 it/s) while lagging behind the optimized LLaMA attention baseline (55.1 and 23.6 it/s).
-For autoregressive inference with batch size 1 on a single H100 80GB GPU, LLaMA attains the highest throughput at short context lengths, whereas ProtoT scales more favorably with context and surpasses LLaMA at 32k tokens and beyond; DeltaNet maintains the highest throughput at long context lengths.
-See Appendix~\ref{sec:appendix_training_speeds} for detailed throughput benchmarks and FLOP analyses.
+ProtoT achieves 25.2 and 7.6 it/s (batch 32/128), outperforming Mamba (11.9 and 3.2 it/s) and DeltaNet (3.5 and 1.8 it/s).
+However, the LLaMA attention baseline is by far the fastest (55.1 and 23.6 it/s), while having the most FLOPs, which shows its superior optimization in PyTorch.
+For autoregressive inference with batch size 1, LLaMA has the highest throughput at short context lengths, whereas ProtoT scales better with context and surpasses LLaMA at 32k tokens and beyond, due to its linear-compute architecture; DeltaNet maintains the highest throughput at long context lengths.

+\textbf{Summary:} While ProtoT trails behind LLaMA in terms of perplexity and downstream performance, ProtoT outperforms LLaMA on text generation.
+Furthermore, LLaMA’s computation cost scales quadratically in sequence length, whereas ProtoT scales linearly.
+This means the two models are not really in the same class, and the linear baselines (Mamba and DeltaNet) are more suitable to compare against.
+And indeed, the results show that ProtoT’s performance is consistently between that of Mamba and DeltaNet.